tynor88/docker-unoeuro-dns/README.md

 * `-e DOMAIN` The name of the domain (product) you wish to update (without www).
 Can be in punycode format.
 Ie. "example.com"
 * `-e HOSTNAME` The name of the A record you wish to update.
 The domain should not be appended to this.
 Ie. use "home", not "home.example.com"
 * `-e APIKEY` The API key for the UnoEuro account.
 Found in UnoEuro's controlpanel
+* `-e PUSHBULLET_ACCESS_TOKEN` The access token for the Pushbullet API.
+Found on https://www.pushbullet.com/#settings/account .
+Leave empty for disabling this feature.

 ## Setting up the application

 Make sure your domain's DNS is managed by UnoEuro and retrieve your Api-key (https://www.unoeuro.com/controlpanel/account.php).
 Then run the docker create command above with your domain, hostname and apikey
-It will update your IP with the UnoEuro DNS service every 5 minutes
+It will update your IP with the UnoEuro DNS service every 5 minutes.
+Optionally specify your Pushbullet access token to receive notifications if the IP was updated or something went wrong.

 ## Info